BUKASA-BULOBA WELL PROJECT

 Something so basic and so simple that we take for granted can mean EVERYTHING to children in Africa.

-Marissa’s dream of serving the children of Africa continues!
+Marissa’s dream of blessing the children of Africa continues!

 WELENCHITY CLASS ROOMS BUILDING COMPLETION PROJECT